pnts/methodandmatter/source/writing/essays/creating-space-for-others-to-think.html.md

 image: "og/og-symbol.png"

 title: Creating Space for Others to Think
-subtitle: On the impact of effective coaching conversations at work
+subtitle: On the impact of effective coaching conversations at work.
 tags: coaching
 status: evergreen